v0sem/lucifer_discord_bot/README.md

 + Playlist functions

-   You can create a playlist unique in your server, meaning you can only access playlists created from within your server and there can't be two playlists with the same name in your server.
-You can also delete playlists from your server.
+   You can create a playlist and add songs to it.

    Calling the playlist command will add to the queue all of the songs contained by the playlist, wich you can add with the add_to_playlist command, you should also be able to remove songs from a playlist.
-Again, all of this only to your servers playlists.

 ### Event managing
 **_DISCLAIMER_:** This function was very specifically made for my discord server I have with my university partners, you can simply not load the cog or change/remove some functions.
 You can also change the images in the images folder.